WinterAxis/ESV-MD-Bible/The_Bible_esv/3_Leviticus/Lev_24.md

 You shall have the same rule for the sojourner and for the native, for I am the LORD your God."

 ###### 23
 So Moses spoke to the people of Israel, and they brought out of the camp the one who had cursed and stoned him with stones.
-Thus the people of Israel did as the LORD commanded Moses. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Thus the people of Israel did as the LORD commanded Moses.

 ***